Vincent-Projects/todo_api/README.md

 ## Documentation

-The documentation will be soon available...
+The documentation will be soon available at [this link](http://http://138.68.119.174/docs).
+You can see the full code of documentation in `/docs` folder.

+I used [apiDoc](https://apidocjs.com/) to create the documentation.
+You can run `npm run docs` to generate a documentation at `/docs/src`.
+To understand how it works see the apiDocs documentation.

 ## Contribute